-Figure 27.
-Sample Small Market / Fueling Station.
+Small Market / Gas Station

-- A building primarily devoted to the sale of vehicular fuel in a way that is not destructive to walkability.
+- A building primarily devoted to the sale of automotive gasoline in a way that is not destructive to walkability.
 The primary building is mixed-use in nature and features shopfronts along the sidewalk at the street level, with office space in the upper floors.
+Gas pumps are located in the rear of the building.

 - Height: 1 2.5 stories

 - Front Setback: 0' 5'

 - Side & Rear Setback: Variable

 - Lot Frontage Width: 50' 100'

 - Typical Uses: retail at street level, office in upper levels.

-• These building type must have doors at both front and rear and front doors may not be locked during business hours.
+- Locate gas pumps and parking in the rear of the building, out of view from adjacent streets. - These building type must have doors at both front and rear and front doors may not be locked during business hours.